Gang with past abductions blamed for kidnapping missionaries

 Associated Press

 PORT-AU-PRINCE, Haiti (AP) — A notorious Haitian gang known for brazen kidnappings and killings was accused by police Sunday of abducting 17 missionaries from a U.S.-based organization.
-Five children were believed to be among those kidnapped.
+Five children were believed to be among those kidnapped, including a 2-year-old.

 The 400 Mawozo gang kidnapped the group in Ganthier, a community that lies east of the capital of Port-au-Prince, Haitian police inspector Frantz Champagne told The Associated Press.
 The gang was blamed for kidnapping five priests and two nuns earlier this year in Haiti.